HugoDab/searchInGithubRepo/README.md

 # SearchInGithubRepo

 ## *Bash scripts*
+### CreateSlitherFile
+___
+Creates a slither file from the repository list and the finderGithub results.

 ### FindInGithubSearch
 ___

-Searches for a string inside every git repositories from a search in GitHub.
+Searches for a string inside every git repository from a search in GitHub.
-It first gets the repositories that corresponds to the given query.
+It first gets repositories that correspond to the given query.
 Then, it finds, inside the JS and TS files of every repository, every occurrence of **signTypedData**, **eth_sign** and **personal_sign**.

 ### FinderGithub
 ___
 Searches for a string inside every git repository from a list of repositories.
-It downloads the repository and then, search within the files for specific strings.
+It downloads the repository and then searches within the files for specific strings.

 #### GetAllRepoFromOrganization
 ___